How to Use COUNTIF Formula to Find Duplicates (5 Easy Ways)

 Counting Duplicates in a Range with First Occurrence

-• Now, I will copy the same formula using relative cell references.
-To do this, select cell G7.
-A square box will be shown in the bottom-right corner of cell G7, it is called the Fill Handle icon.
+• Go to the bottom-right corner of cell G7, and the icon will change to a plus called the Fill Handle icon.
 Click the Fill Handle icon, hold it, and drag until you reach cell G10.

-• Firstly, click the G7 cell to select it.
+• Click the G7 cell to select it.

 =COUNTIF($C$5:$C$14,F7)-1